Alerting & On-Call — Observability & Reliability

 - Central repository for build artifacts (container images, packages, binaries) with versioning and access control

-- Container registries store OCI images with layer deduplication — only changed layers are pushed/pulled
+- Container registries store OCI images with layer deduplication.
+Only changed layers get pushed or pulled.

 - Image scanning detects CVEs in base images and dependencies before deployment